bitcrusherrr/OperaSpeedDialExporter/README.md

 OperaSpeedDialExporter
 ======================

-As the name suggests, this tool can export items from Opera 15+ Speed dial into HTML file thats compatible with importers in Firefox, Maxthon, Chrome etc
+As the name suggests, this tool can export items from Opera 15+ Speed dial into HTML file thats compatible with bookmark importers in Firefox, Maxthon, Chrome etc

-To use tha tool:
+To use the tool:
 Build it.
-Launch via OperaSDExporter.exe
+Or download already built executable/libs from: http://datazbytes.net/wp-content/uploads/2014/03/Opera-SD-Exporter.rar Launch via OperaSDExporter.exe
 It will ask you to navigate it to where the opera's speed dial database is, usually its in location like this: "C:\Users\Username\AppData\Roaming\Opera Software\Opera Developer\favorites.db"
 After that the tool will go through it and generate an HTML file to your desktop.